mintproject/mic/docs/model_configuration/01-overview.md

 A **model component** corresponds to a single invocation function for model software.
 From a sophisticated model software package, a model component could be created to include only certain model processes and variables while excluding others.
 For example, from a hydrology model software package we could create a component for arid zones that includes infiltration processes but not snowmelt processes from the package.
 The invocation function for that configuration could have as input the recharge rates.

-## Getting Started

-In preparation for creating a model component, you should consider what set of functions you would like others to use to run your model.
-For each function, think about what parameters you would like to preset and which ones you would want them to easily change through the function call.
+In preparation for creating a model component, you should consider what set of processes you would like others to represent.
+For each function, think about what variables you would like to preset and which ones you would want them to easily change through the function call.

+## Prepare your exceutable

-Prepare your model code in a local directory so it can be invoked from a command line, and loading any input data and configuration files from that directory.
-You should remove any hardcoded paths and other local dependencies, and instead make them explicit by reading them from a configuration file.
-Once you have done this preliminary preparation, MIC can help you create a model component.
+1. Place your model code in a local directory so it can be invoked from a command line along with any input data and configuration files needed.
+MIC will test that the code can be executed and will do so three times during the encapsulation process.
+Therefore, we recommend that your execution can be completed in a manner of minutes, for example, by reducing the size of the dataset (e.g., only considering a few months instead of a year).
+Because of limitation on GitHub which will be used during the process, files should not exceed **100 MB** each.
+2. The code should not contain any hardcoded paths or values for the input files/variables that you wish to expose.
+We recommend making them explicit in a configuration file or as parameters from the command line execution.

 ## How MIC Works